-Arcadia Greece – Nymphs Naiads and Dryads
+Arcadia – Land of Nymphs Naiads and Dryads

 The Arcadians were one of the oldest tribes of Greece, sometimes referred to by ancient Greek writers as the Pelasgians, meaning, people of The Aegean Sea.

-Arcadia, located in The Peloponnese in Southern Greece, is known for the myth of Arcas, of whom Arcadia is named after; a hunter who became king of Arcadia and taught people the arts of weaving and baking bread and the myth of King Lycaon of Acardia, who was turned into a werewolf by the great god Zeus.
+Arcadia, located in The Peloponnese in Southern Greece is known for the myth of Arcas, of whom Arcadia is named after; a hunter who became king of Arcadia and taught people the arts of weaving and baking bread.

 Since the time of the ancients, Arcadia has had been the inspiration for many poets, painters and writers.